Noah Brown (American football): 2017 season

 His contributions came from blocking downfield for the running game and on special teams, where he used his 6–2, 225-pound frame to his advantage.
-In Week 16, his blocking ability secured his first career start in the Cowboys 21–12 loss to the Seattle Seahawks, as the offense opened with 3 receivers.
+In Week 16, his blocking ability secured his first career start in the Cowboys' 21–12 loss to the Seattle Seahawks, as the offense opened with 3 receivers.
 He finished his rookie season with four receptions for 33 receiving yards in 13 games with one start.
 He was declared inactive in 3 contests.

-2018
+2018 season

 Brown missed most of training camp and preseason with a hamstring injury.
 On September 3, 2018, he was placed on injured reserve.
-On November 9, 2018, he was activated off injured reserve.
+On November 9, he was activated off injured reserve.
 He started in the last 2 games of the season.

-Brown was mostly used for his blocking abilities, appearing in 8 games with 2 starts, while registering 5 receptions for 54 yards and 5 special teams tackles (seventh on the team).
+He was mostly used for his blocking abilities, appearing in 8 games with 2 starts, while registering 5 receptions for 54 yards and 5 special teams tackles (seventh on the team).

-2019
+2019 season

 Brown began training camp on the physically unable to perform list, because of an offseason arthroscopic knee surgery.
-On August 31, he was placed on the physically unable to perform list, where he spent the rest of the season.
-In November, he had a second surgery performed, to alleviate his lingering knee issue.
+On August 31, he was left on the PUP list, where he spent the rest of the season.
+In November, he had a second surgery performed to alleviate his lingering knee issue.

-2020
+2020 season

 Brown slimmed down to be more involved in the passing game, but the team's depth at wide receiver kept him mostly in a blocking and special teams role.
-In Week 4 against the Cleveland Browns, he had 4 receptions for 43 yards.
+In Week 4 against the Browns, he had 4 receptions for 43 yards.

 In Week 12 against the Washington Football Team, he made 3 receptions for 40 yards.
-He appeared in 16 games with one start, posting 14 receptions for 154 yards.
+He appeared in all 16 games with one start, posting 14 receptions for 154 yards and 2 special teams tackles.

-2021
+2021 season

 On March 17, 2021, Brown re-signed with the Cowboys.
+He was declared inactive for the season opener against the Tampa Bay Buccaneers, after being activated from the Reserve/COVID-19 list the previous day.
+He had 2 receptions for 47 yards against the Patriots.
+Although he started against the Kansas City Chiefs, substituting Amari Cooper who was placed on the Reserve/COVID-19 list, he wasn't able to record any offensive stats and dropped 2 passes.

-He was placed on injured reserve on December 9.
+He had 6 receptions for 53 yards against the Las Vegas Raiders on Thanksgiving Day.
+On December 9, he was placed on injured reserve with a groin injury.
 He was activated on January 1, 2022.
+He appeared in 13 games with one start, making 16 receptions for 184 yards and 3 special teams tackles.